Cipulot/is0Topre/README.md

 STM32 based MCU version is in development.

+## Compatibility with is0 case

+Given the difference in height and mounting system some modifications are needed.

+At the time of ordering teh PCBs be sure to use the following specs:

+- 1.2mm thickness for the main PCB
+- 0.6mm for the plates

+In order to havethe correct fit place in the marked spots adhesive tape, specifically:

+- 2pcs, 0.4mm thick on the main PCB
+- 4pcs, 0.1mm thick on the plates

+These will ensure that all the tollerances are met and a secure fit is achieved.

 ## Copyright notice

 This project is released under the MIT License.
 For the license, please refer to the LICENCE.md file.